suffolklibraries/lgc/content/collections/events/springboard-29-04.md

     content:
       -
         type: text
-        text: 'The classes are led by Margherita and assisted by Eva and Olivia, who all have lots of experience working alongside people with additional needs.'
+        text: 'The classes are led by dance artists who have lots of experience working alongside people with additional needs.'
   -
     type: paragraph
     attrs: